openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 ### Preventing patch faults

 The patch can give a variety of errors.
 To prevent frequent errors:
-- Make sure the pump base is properly seated in the patch and no gaps are visible.
+- Make sure the pumpbase is properly seated in the patch and no gaps are visible.
 - When filling the patch do not apply excessive force to the plunger.
 Do not try to fill the patch beyond the maximum that applies to your model.

 ## Where to get help